Bluerock continues to hold high conviction in the residential rental sector due to:

 Unaffordable Homeownership

 The cost of owning a home has never been higher.
-As shown below, mortgage rates have more than doubled since 2021, making monthly payments unaffordable for many first-time homebuyers.
+Mortgage rates have more than doubled since 2021, making monthly payments unaffordable for many first-time homebuyers.
+As shown below, the median cost to rent vs. owning a home is at its widest gap on record, reaching more than $1,300 per month, four times higher than historical averages.

 Affordable Gap Between Home Payment & Average Rent Widest on Record